anderkve/FYS3150/lecture_notes/2025/README.md

 - Topics for Project 1:
   - Discretisation
   - Numerical differentiation
-  - Finished discussion of boundary value problems (BVPs)
+  - Finish discussion of boundary value problems (BVPs)
     - Expressing a BVP as a matrix equation
     - Overview of Gaussian elimination
     - Gaussian elimintation for tridiagonal matrix → Thomas algorithm